August 3-5, 2015 (Module I)

 - The Political Challenges of Internal Coaching

 Most importantly, the curriculum is customized to your individual needs as a coach, as well as your organization’s needs.
-You’ll work on two company-sponsored coaching projects, solving at least one case and having at least one more almost completed once you finish the program.
+You’ll work on two coaching cases within your organization during the program and one coaching-related research project.

 Coaching is no longer the sole domain of the human resources department.
 This program attracts a wide participant mix ranging from line managers to heads of HR and senior executives.
 Participants come from organizations of all types and sizes, as well as from a range of industries, job titles, and backgrounds, but all are interested in expanding their leadership skill set and becoming proactive coaches within their organization.